Narration: Alternating- or multiple-person

+Tense

 In narrative past tense, the events of the plot occur before the narrator's present.
 This is by far the most common tense in which stories are expressed.
 This could be in the narrator's distant past or their immediate past, which for practical purposes is the same as their present.
 Past tense can be used regardless of whether the setting is in the reader's past, present, or future.

 In narratives using present tense, the events of the plot are depicted as occurring in the narrator's current moment of time.
 A recent example of novels narrated in the present tense are those of the Hunger Games trilogy by Suzanne Collins.
 Present tense can also be used to narrate events in the reader's past.
 This is known as "historical present".
 This tense is more common in spontaneous conversational narratives than in written literature, though it is sometimes used in literature to give a sense of immediacy of the actions.
+Screenplay action is also written in the present tense.

 The future tense is the most rare, portraying the events of the plot as occurring some time after the narrator's present.
 Often, these upcoming events are described such that the narrator has foreknowledge (or supposed foreknowledge) of their future, so many future-tense stories have a prophetic tone.
-An example being Story of Your Life by Ted Chiang.

-Narrative technique
+Technique

 Stream-of-consciousness

 Stream of consciousness gives the (typically first-person) narrator's perspective by attempting to replicate the thought processes—as opposed to simply the actions and spoken words—of the narrative character.
 Often, interior monologues and inner desires or motivations, as well as pieces of incomplete thoughts, are expressed to the audience but not necessarily to other characters.
 Examples include the multiple narrators' feelings in William Faulkner's The Sound and the Fury and As I Lay Dying, and the character Offred's often fragmented thoughts in Margaret Atwood's The Handmaid's Tale.
 Irish writer James Joyce exemplifies this style in his novel Ulysses.

 Unreliable narrator

 Unreliable narration involves the use of an untrustworthy narrator.
 This mode may be employed to give the audience a deliberate sense of disbelief in the story or a level of suspicion or mystery as to what information is meant to be true and what is meant to be false.
-Unreliable narrators are usually first-person narrators; however, a third-person narrator may be unreliable.
+Unreliable narrators are usually first-person narrators; a third-person narrator may also be unreliable.
 An example is J.D.
-Salinger's The Catcher in the Rye, in which the novel's narrator Holden Caulfield is biased, emotional, and juvenile, divulging or withholding certain information deliberately and at times probably quite unreliable.
+Salinger's The Catcher in the Rye, in which the novel's narrator Holden Caulfield is biased, emotional and juvenile, divulging or withholding certain information deliberately and at times probably quite unreliable.